renebarto/baremetal/doc/09-mailbox.md

 We can now configure and build our code, and start debugging.

-When running the application, you can see the memory map being printed:
+When running the application, you can see the memory map being printed.

+For Raspberry Pi 3:

 ```text
 Starting up